List of tallest buildings in Algeria

 This list of tallest buildings in the Algeria ranks skyscrapers in the Algeria based on official height.

-Tallest buildings

 This list ranks completed and topped out skyscrapers in Algeria that stand at least 100 m tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts or minarets.
 An equal sign (=) following a rank indicates the same height between two or more buildings.
 The "Year" column indicates the year in which a building was completed.